Shed and Shift

 So her nervous system didn’t just process Jake’s words as his normal struggle with money.
 It processed them as: “Alert!
 I’m absorbing his disappointment!
 This is overwhelming!
 I need to fix this NOW so I can stop feeling it!”

-This is why Sarah’s reaction felt volcanic.
+This is why Elena’s reaction felt volcanic.
 Her nervous system was responding not just to Jake’s disappointment in the present, but to the accumulated weight of every childhood moment when she absorbed someone’s pain and had no way to stop feeling it except by making them feel better.

 If you’ve ever felt this—if you’ve ever had a reaction that seemed to come from nowhere and felt way too big for the situation—I want you to take a breath right now.